metaperl/pure-python-web-development/_sources/class-c.md

 A class C framework is one that is not currently recommended for production code.
 These frameworks may one day qualify as Class B or A.

+## Carefee Drawboard

+[Carefree Drawboard](https://github.com/carefree0910/carefree-drawboard) is extremely powerful and extremely impressive.
+Using only Python 3.8 and NodeJS, it allows you to build AI/ML pipelines quite easily.
+It currently lacks thorough documentation.
+It does come with several powerful and impressive examples.
+As it stands it could never be class A because it does not handle all the concerns of web app development.
+Until the documentation is a bit easier to follow, it must remain Class C.

+The [carefree creator demo app](https://github.com/carefree0910/carefree-drawboard/tree/dev/examples/carefree_creator) shows how easy it is to provide nine different AI-driven filters. the [stable diffusion outpainting](https://github.com/carefree0910/carefree-drawboard/tree/dev/examples/carefree_creator#stable-diffusion-outpainting) part of the demo is stunning: they use AI to continue the painting of the floor of an image without manually having to paint the floor!

+Currently the project needs someone to build out the documentation and make sure that all sites have a good English translation.
+[The site they have where you can host apps](https://nolibox.com ) definitely needs an English translation.

 ## Starfyre